fastapi/fastapi/docs/en/docs/advanced/settings.md

 You could also create environment variables outside of Python, in the terminal (or with any other method), and then read them in Python.

-For example you could have a file `main.py` with:
+For example, you could have a file `main.py` with:

 ```Python hl_lines="3"
 import os